-The window glass data from the 2011 excavation will be combined with that of the 2010 data presented here to more fully assess construction episodes at the site.
+As we continue to excavate homes associated with Irish immigrants on Beaver Island, we will reanalyze this and other data to more fully assess construction episodes at the site.
 The evolution of a domestic space can illuminate the kinds of activity within households, how those activities are organized according to age and gender, and how activity changes over time.
 More data is needed, however, to fully understand this uses of this particular domestic landscape.